syrils/demo-gha-workflow/README.md

 # Options Explored
 - [Wait on check action](https://github.com/marketplace/actions/wait-on-check) - This is an action available from the github marketplace.
 I found a number of issues trying to integrate this for our usecase.
 Some problems as mentioned below:
-   * No clear way to define wait-on-check running in other workflow.
    * Using the `running-workflow-name` waits for all checks to complete across workflows.
-This can be an issue if some checks are already running on master and release candidate tag is waiting for unnecessary checks to be completed.
+This can be an issue if some checks are already running on master and release candidate tag ends up waiting for unnecessary checks to be completed to proceed further.
    * Using the `check-name` to wait on a specific check does not have an option to wait till a specified check is completed.
-The check that we want might still be running but the `wait-on-check-action` will fail thinking the check never ran.
+The check that we want might still be running but the `wait-on-check-action` will fail thinking that the check never ran.
-- [Reusable workflows](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows)  - Not suited for our usecase as we can only reuse few steps not the entire workflow.
+- [Reusable workflows](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows)  - Not suited for our use-case as we can only reuse few steps from the workflow and not the entire workflow.
+This is due to difference in how we get a `github.ref` for `workflow_run` vs tag push and additional workflow_run related if conditions which is not required for tag push workflow(i.e. deploy.yaml).
 - [Reusable actions](https://github.blog/changelog/2021-08-25-github-actions-reduce-duplication-with-action-composition) - This can be used to reduce some duplicate steps used across workflows.

 # Proposed solution
-* Keep the `artifacts.yaml` and `deploy-service.yaml` workflows as is - As mentioned above this is currently working for master branch and versys created rc tags.
-Use the `push-image` and `flex-template` steps from the `composite-actions`(i.e. reuse actions).
+* Keep the `artifacts.yaml` and `deploy-service.yaml` workflows as is - As mentioned above this is currently working for the default branch (main or master) and versys created rc tags.
+Refactor the Use `artifacts.yaml` to use the `push-image` and `flex-template` steps from the `composite-actions`(i.e. reuse actions).
 * Refactor the `deploy.yaml` workflow used for release tag push event to include the `push-image` and `flex-template` steps from the `composite-actions`.